techslateramu/allinone/linux/shellscripts/07-current_date_&_time/README.md

 ![TechSlate](../../../global/images/ts.png)

-# Shell Script to Display Current Date and Time
+# Display Current Date and Time

 ### This is a simple shell script that displays the current date and time using the date command.